Documentation

 Step 4 - Create and copy your pixel URL

 Click Create.
-After the source is saved, the detail view displays a Pixel Example URL showing the full endpoint with your dimensions as query parameters:
+After the source is saved, the detail view displays a Pixel Example URL — the full endpoint for this source, with each dimension you added included as a query parameter (for example, brand={brand}).

 Passing a user identifier (optional).
-The example URL no longer includes a uid parameter by default, but uid is still fully supported.
-If you want to capture a per-user identifier alongside each exposure, append &uid={uid} to the URL and map it to your ad platform's user-ID macro (for example, %%USER_ID%%).
-Leave it off if you don't need user-level identifiers.
+The uid parameter is optional but fully supported.
+If your example URL includes &uid={uid}, map it to your ad platform's user-ID macro (for example, %%USER_ID%%) — or remove the parameter if you don't need user-level identifiers.
+If it isn't present and you want per-user identifiers, append &uid={uid} to the URL.

 Creating An S3 Snapshot Exposure Source